 Why are NCERT Solutions for Class 12 Supplementary English Chapter 9 beneficial for the students?

-1. Completely solved answers for all the questions present in the NCERT textbook are available in PDF format.
+1. Completely solved answers for all the questions present in the NCERT textbook and are available in PDF format.

 2. Simple and easy to understand language is used to make learning fun for the students.